1. Get started

 General questions

-The app is used in many different educational organizations including:
+The app is suitable for various educational organizations including:

 • Kindergarten, elementary or primary schools